 (3) Time and Effect of Department Approval.

 (a) If the Department determines that a proposed HD Zone and HD Zone Plan meet the requirements of M.G.L. c.
 40V and 760 CMR 66.00, it shall approve the HD Zone and the HD Zone Plan.
 The Department's approval of a HD Zone and HD Zone Plan shall become effective only upon the recording of the Department's notice of approval with the appropriate registry of deeds and/or land court registry.
 Recording shall be undertaken by and at the expense of the Municipality or the Sponsor.
+Evidence that the HD Zone and HD Plan have been recorded shall be submitted to DHCD within 10 days of recording.

 (b) Upon approval, the HD Zone, and HD Zone Plan shall be final and cannot be amended except as provided at 760 CMR 66.08.